Program Summary

 Requirements & Qualifications

-Successful applicants will be curious, adaptable, and self‐motivated.
+Applicants will be curious, adaptable, and self‐motivated.
 Candidates will have a commitment to respect and tolerance and be able to independently engage in unfamiliar situations.
 Strong written and verbal communication and computer skills are preferred.
 Personal transportation (a car) and a valid driver’s license are required.

-• To support clinical and other community sites;
+• To support clinical and other community sites.

-What will I do as a Courier?
+What will I do as a Intern?

-• Shadow clinicians in their work with patients
+• Shadow clinicians in their work with patients.

-• Perform volunteer duties to meet critical clinical needs
+• Perform volunteer duties to meet critical clinical needs.

-• Assist in the clinics or other primary sites, helping administrative, management, and staff teams as needed
+• Assist in the clinics or other primary sites, helping administrative, management, and staff teams as needed.

-• Engage directly with the community through secondary project(s)
+• Engage directly with the community through secondary project(s).

 The Courier Program does have a Hearts On, Hands Off Policy, meaning that Couriers are not, under any circumstances, permitted to touch clients without permission, nor provide any medical treatment whatsoever.
 Couriers are required to adhere to this approach with respect to all client interactions.